 What can companies, governments and consumers do?

 The responsibility for sustainable transformation cannot fall on farmers’ shoulders alone.
 Given the low market price for bananas, the costs of investing in sustainability is more than most farmers can afford.
 To drive deep-rooted, systemic change at a global scale, companies and governments need to take a leading role.
-The new Rainforest Alliance 2020 Certification Program puts a much stronger emphasis on our shared responsibility in this journey.
+The Rainforest Alliance Certification Program puts a much stronger emphasis on our shared responsibility in this journey.
 We’re building on our strong partnerships and working with some of the world’s biggest companies to underscore the importance of shared investments in sustainability and the need to reward farmers who are making progress.
-Likewise, we’re working with the banana sector to implement and improve our new certification program.
-We’re also raising awareness among consumers that choosing Rainforest Alliance Certified bananas increases demand that, in turn, supports a more responsible banana sector.
+Likewise, we’ve been working with the banana sector to implement our certification program, and also raising awareness among consumers that choosing Rainforest Alliance Certified bananas increases demand that, in turn, supports a more responsible banana sector.